 Documents needed for application

-Below are some documents you'll probably need to bring in order to apply for your residency.
-However, we haven't found any official listing of these, and you might be asked for different things in different locations (or even on different days).
-The best thing is to check with the local Oficina what they require exactly.
+Below are some documents you'll need to bring in order to apply for your residency.
+However, you might be asked for different things in different locations (or even on different days).
+The best thing is to check with the local oficina what they require exactly.

 Documents needed by all applicants (EU and non-EU-citizens):

-- The completed application form, plus 3 photocopies of it
+- A completed EX18 form, plus 3 photocopies of it

-Further documents that might be requested could include:
+Further documents that might be requested can include:

 If a member of the family is Spanish (or has residency):